How do you lift the brow with Botox?

 For patients with a low brow, the best correction that can both raise the brow and eliminate forehead wrinkles is a Browlift.
 This can be done through an endoscopic approach in most cases.
 Endoscopic browlifts are done through small incisions in the hairline and have minimal downtime.
 Most swelling and bruising is gone within 1-2 weeks.

-Any questions?
+Any questions or thoughts?
 Don’t hesitate to email me: firstname.lastname@example.org